Astrosp/Awesome-OSINT-For-Everything/README.md

 <b>OSINT for Everything</b></h1>

 <p align="center">
-A list of osint tools, websites for pentration testing, Reverse Searching, Red team Oprations, information gathering, bugbounty and almost cover everything in single file.
+A list of OSINT tools, websites for penetration testing, Reverse Searching, Red team operations, information gathering, and bug-bounty and almost covers everything in a single file. #osint
 </p>